SongyanLai/Integrating_FRET_and_WEST/README.md

 ## 🔍 Project Overview

-This is [Songyan Lai](https://songyanlai.github.io/)'s final year project for his undergraduate degree in Computer Science at the National University of Ireland Maynooth (Maynooth University).
+This is [Songyan Lai](https://songyanlai.github.io/)'s final year project for his undergraduate degree in Computer Science at the National University of Ireland Maynooth.

 - **Contact**:
   📧 laisongyan@foxmail.com